anacmamede/py_dss_toolkit/README.md

 ## 🙏 Acknowledgements
 Developed and maintained by [Paulo Radatz](https://www.linkedin.com/in/pauloradatz/), with support from the global OpenDSS community.

 Special thanks to the OpenDSS community and all contributors and users who have provided feedback and inspiration.
-The development of `py-dss-tools` builds on the foundation laid by [`py-dss-interface`](https://github.com/PauloRadatz/py_dss_interface).
+The development of `py-dss-toolkit` builds on the foundation laid by [`py-dss-interface`](https://github.com/PauloRadatz/py_dss_interface).

 ---